 Mocking fetch and axios in Vitest without memory leaks

-Memory bloat in Vitest HTTP mocking stems from three deterministic failure vectors: event loop retention, global state pollution, and unhandled promise rejections during mock lifecycle execution.
-When test suites scale, these vectors compound, causing worker threads to retain references long after afterEach hooks fire.
+Memory bloat in Vitest HTTP mocking stems from three deterministic failure vectors: event-loop retention, global-state pollution, and interceptor accumulation across worker threads.
+When suites scale, these vectors compound, and worker threads retain references long after afterEach hooks fire.

 // vitest.config.ts